 Nizami Khamsa Iran 1624-25 from Fondazione Giorgio Cini.
 Venic

-So in the Spring of 2007 there of were two exhibitions at the Met, One Venice and the Islamic World 828 -1797 and an exhibition of Ottoman Ceramic IZNIK, unbelievably beautiful arts of work’ 14th 15th 16th Century
+In the Spring of 2007 there were two exhibitions at the Met, one Venice and the Islamic World 828 -1797 and an exhibition of Ottoman Ceramic IZNIK, unbelievably beautiful arts of work’ 14th 15th 16th Century

 I think it was the pottery that really caught my eye and that also reminded me of Matisses simple motives, but until then I hadn’t thought much about Matisses early years.
 The paintings so similar to those of Matisse, the colour, the flatness the strength of line and the use of pattern.

 I am not surprised that Matisse took his inspiration from what seemed then more excotic artifacts perhaps more sensual artifacts, it is seems there was a lack on understanding between cultures and religions and the westerner was happy to make his own stories up about the meaning of the art.